 After the brief, we started to shove towards the magical kind of a display.
-Call it workshop.
+Call it a workshop.

 Decided to start recycling Brocken and used glasses, business was good as they were the first to start Glass blowing in Kenya.
 James added the glass is divided into six categories stated below.

-A gas-powered furnace is used to make the beads by pulling, twisting or by flattening for the desired design.
-Apart from the beads they also make glossy buttons, curtain beads, pebble, rings, Napkin rings and other beaded items.
+A gas-powered furnace is used to make the beads by pulling, twisting, or by flattening for the desired design.
+Besides the beads, they also make glossy buttons, curtain beads, pebble, rings, Napkin rings, and other beaded items.

-This is the type of a glass which faceted and has a wide surface and hard making it durable, mostly used for making tables, chairs, Drinking water Glass Among Others.
+This is the type of glass which faceted and has a wide surface and hard making it durable, mostly used for making tables, chairs, Drinking water Glass Among Others.
 It is hard to break but not unbreakable.

 I like this method, it looked easy to make but incredibly gives out beautiful results, this glassblowing is a technique that involves inflating molten glass into a bubble, with the aid of a blowing stick (Pipe).

 Mosaic Glass is an Intricate pattern stylized imagery which makes stained glass mosaics an impressive piece of artwork.

-This is the coloured windows used to make pictorial glasses it could be design house windows and other items.
-It can also be moulded into desired shapes or even sculptured animal-like.
+These are the colored windows used to make pictorial glasses it could be designed as house windows and other items.
+It can also be molded into desired shapes or even sculptured animal-like.

 Fusing and Slumping.

-Fusing is melting the glass to around 800 degree Celsius, these are different glasses of different shapes and colors, the glass melts to a certain way it is moldable and permanently gets connected to the other glasses.
-While Slumping is the melting of glass to melting point and putting the class to the desired shapes.
+The fusing is melting the glass to around 800 degrees Celsius, these are different glasses of different shapes and colors, the glass melts to a certain way it is moldable and permanently gets connected to the other glasses.
+While Slumping is the melting of glass to the melting point and putting the class to the desired shapes.